ludwig801/Generic-Partition-Tree/README.md

 Partition trees are commonly used, for example, as a way of grouping related space points (2D or 3D), providing quick lookup over a set points on a given radius of a certain position.
 Since each section knows through its boundary exactly which space it covers, there is no need to consult many points outside the intended search range.

 This library implement a generic approach for partition trees and provides usage examples for partition trees in 2D (QuadTree) and 3D (OctTree).

+I would like to give a special thanks to [Pedro Silva](https://github.com/DeadalusVIII) and [João Jacob](https://github.com/kubinha), who helped me in the making of this repository.

 ### Partition Tree Files